Bomb hits Greek office of Israeli shipping company Zim

-Unknown, pro-Palestinian activists set off a small exploding device outside an office building in Piraeus where Israeli container liner company Zim is located.
+Unknown, pro-Palestinian activists set off a small explosive device outside offices in Piraeus where Israeli container liner company Zim is located.

-The pre-dawn blast with two inflammable gas canisters caused just slight material damage to a wall and a fuse panel, according to a police source.
+Two gas canisters were used in the pre-dawn blast which caused slight material damage to a wall and a fuse panel, according to a police source.

 Apart from Zim, the office building also houses the Greek branch of maritime security firm Diaplous Group.